duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## How Templates Work

+The Spice framework provides you with a wide choice of templates to use.
+These are handlebars files which render in the context of **one item** returned by the Instant Answer.

+The built-in templates' options and variables are [documented below](#builtin-spice-templates).

 ### Specifying `item` and `detail` Templates

 Spice Instant Answers can return either a **single result** or **multiple results**.
 Of course, it makes sense to display single and multiple results differently, using different templates.